 - Materia can be bought and sold on the Marketboard.

 There are many forms of endgame currency used to purchase endgame gear.
 Players are likely familiar with Allagan Tomestones, as Poetics are rewarded from all endgame content in previous expansions.
 To learn about other currencies, visit our currencies page.

 Allagan Tomestones are the major endgame currency and are rewarded from all endgame content in the expansion.
 Tomestones can be exchanged for endgame gear and crafting materials.
-All endgame content from Endwalker rewards Tomestones of Aphorism and Tomestones of Astronomy.
-Astronomy is set to release in Patch 6.05 along with the first tier of the Pandaemonium raid.
+All endgame content from Endwalker rewards Tomestones of Astronomy and Tomestones of Causality.
+Causality is set to release in Patch 6.2 along with the second tier of the Pandaemonium raid.

-- Aphorism is uncapped, meaning players can acquire as many as they want.
+- Astronomy is uncapped, meaning players can acquire as many as they want.

-- Astronomy will be capped at 450 per weekly lockout.
+- Causality will be capped at 450 per weekly lockout.

 Gear purchased with Allagan Tomestones can be upgraded with items that can drop in Savage raids or be exchanged for tokens from Alliance raids.
 This will increase a piece of gear's item level by 10.